uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/architecture.md

 ### Laboratory Report Routing - NHS Trust (ORU_R01)

 This routing is based on the ODS Code of the ordering facility.
+Note: Routing logic for rest of England and Wales if for illustration purposes, neither are implemented.

 <figure>
 {%include routing-oru-r01.svg%}